ArktizML/Smart-Budget-Advisor/README.md

 # 💰 Smart Budget Advisor

-**Smart Budget Advisor** is a personal finance web application built with **Flask** that helps users track expenses, analyze spending patterns, and receive AI-assisted insights — all in a simple, privacy-focused setup using local JSON storage.
+**Smart Budget Advisor** is a personal finance web application built with **Flask** that helps users track expenses, analyze spending patterns, and receive AI-assisted insights — all in a simple, privacy-focused setup using JSON storage.

 The project was designed as a **full-stack portfolio application** with emphasis on:
 - clean backend architecture